16.01.14 – Risk, do farmers take enough or too many?

 - The only decisions you should regret are the ones where you fail to learn something … not many?

 - Not taking a risk for me ie not investing in property/land/parlour earlier.I made use of dax heute to avoid risks in investment and to make the situation better .
+For better investment options, I prefer automatic income instead of other forms of income to sustain the investment procedures.

 - I take a risk every time I sell wheat forward – I’ve regretted it many times!